Page at www.fiba.basketball indicated:

-National teams will qualify for the FIBA Women's Basketball World Cup - FIBA's flagship women's competition - via several global FIBA Women's Basketball World Cup 2022 Qualifying Tournaments taking place from February 10-13, 2022.
+National teams will qualify for the FIBA Women's Basketball World Cup - FIBA's flagship women's competition - via four global FIBA Women's Basketball World Cup 2022 Qualifying Tournaments taking place from February 10-13, 2022.
 The qualifying tournaments will feature a total of 16 teams, determined by their results from the four FIBA Women's Continental Cups 2021 as follows:

 FIBA Women's AfroBasket 2021: Mali, Nigeria

 FIBA Women's AmeriCup 2021: Brazil, Canada, Puerto Rico, USA

 FIBA Women's Asia Cup 2021: Australia, China, Japan, Korea

 FIBA Women's EuroBasket 2021: Belarus, Belgium, Bosnia and Herzegovina, France, Russia, Serbia

 The tournaments will feature four national teams each, with the top three from each qualifying for the FIBA Basketball World Cup 2022 to complete the 12-team field for the main event.